dspeyer/ritualEngine/README.md

 Everybody gets to partake of the same slides, and they can contain widgets to create a feeling of presence and community.

+The ritual is controled by a "leader" (or several leaders) who use a `/lead` url rather than `/partake`.
+There is no UI for this so that nobody clicks it by accident.
+There might one day be a `/observe`, but we don't actually need it.

 ## Glossary

 **Script:** A series of things to do in a ritual